Serbia entry requirements for Switzerland passport holders

 Return or onward ticket

 Immigration officers at Belgrade Nikola Tesla Airport routinely ask for a return or onward ticket.
-Have a printed copy or a digital version on your phone ready.
+Have a printed or digital copy of your flight booking ready — they want to see you leave within the 90-day visa-free window.

 Recommended